MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 # Looking forward

-I plan on extending PyTNG to TNG writing as well as integrating PyTNG into MDAnalysis following GSOC.
+I plan on extending PyTNG to TNG writing as well as integrating PyTNG into MDAnalysis following GSoC.
 I have raised issues in PyTNG to make sure things that still need to be completed are apparent to people following on.
 I also aim to keep working on TNG itself time permitting.

 # What have I learnt?

-Things I have learned in GSOC include
+Things I have learned in GSoC include

 * C++ class design
 * C++ for binary IO